Advertiser Disclosure

 American Airlines 737 business class cabin.
 Image Credit: Katie Seemann

 To be clear, I have 3 bookings with American Airlines in the next few months.
-However, I booked 2 of them using British Airways Executive Club Avios.
+However, I booked 2 of them using The British Airways Club Avios.
 Thus, my AA account isn’t listed on those bookings, so I wouldn’t get any AA status-related benefits on those flights.

 Could I sign up for this temporary offer and enjoy perks on a single booking?
 Sure, I could.
 I have a paid flight departing John Wayne Airport in Orange County, CA (SNA) — my home airport — and heading to Chicago (ORD) with a connection in Phoenix (PHX).
 I could get a premium seat at no charge, and maybe I would get an upgrade to first class, though that’s unlikely.
 Premium seats out of SNA almost always sell out, and upgrades are extremely rare on AA, Delta, or United.
 Plus, I have no need to check a bag on this trip, so the benefits I would enjoy are quite limited.